Brioche Loaf Bread

 How to Make Brioche Nanterre?

 First, we make the sponge.
-In the bowl of a stand mixer, add milk, yeast, egg and 1 cup all-purpose flour.
+In the bowl of a stand mixer, add warm milk, yeast, egg and 1 cup all-purpose flour.
 Stir together just until incorporated.

 And you are done!
 You get to eat the first slice, you lucky one!